-Single Unit Rental Reconstruction: up to \$229,000 per applicant to rebuild homes with damages totaling 50.01% or more of the homes pre-disaster value.
+Single Unit Rental Reconstruction: Due to the global pandemic and the significant increase in building supplies, the competitive contracts secured through the WV Purchasing Division will stand as cost reasonableness to complete the remaining homes as of June 3, 2021. up to \$229,000 per applicant to rebuild homes with damages totaling 50.01% or more of the homes pre-disaster value.
 This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with homes to be reconstructed in a 100-year flood plain and having additional site conditions.

-Single Unit Mobile Home Replacement: up to \$198,500 per applicant for mobile home replacement.
-This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with mobile homes to be replaced in a 100-year flood plain and having additional site conditions.
+Single Unit Mobile Home Replacement: Due to the global pandemic and the significant increase in building supplies, the competitive contracts secured through the WV Purchasing Division will stand as cost reasonableness to complete the remaining homes as of June 3, 2021. up to \$198,500 per applicant for mobile home replacement.
+This includes up to \$83,000 as needed to meet housing requirements for eligible applicants with mobile homes to be replaced in a 100 year flood plain and having additional site conditions.